Paul Desmond: Personal life

 Desmond died on May 30, 1977, not of his heavy alcohol habit but of lung cancer, the result of his longtime heavy smoking.
+He was 52.
 Never without his humor, after he was diagnosed with cancer he expressed pleasure at the health of his liver.
 His last concert was with Brubeck in February 1977, in New York City.
 His fans were unaware of his rapidly declining health.
 Desmond specified in his will that all proceeds from "Take Five" would go to the Red Cross following his death.
 Desmond reportedly owned a Baldwin grand piano, which he lent to Bradley Cunningham, owner of Bradley's piano bar in Greenwich Village, provided that Cunningham move the large piano back to Desmond's Upper West Side apartment to become part of Desmond's estate.
 After this long and expensive process, Desmond willed the piano to Cunningham, a characteristic and final prank.
-The Paul Desmond Papers are held at the Holt-Atherton Special Collections in the University of the Pacific Library.
+The Paul Desmond Papers (and other Brubeck adjacent archival collections) are held at the Holt-Atherton Special Collections and Archives in the University of the Pacific Library.

 Desmond was cremated and his ashes were scattered.